Have you overcome an addiction?

 As Canada’s Addictions Workforce Regulator, we know that connection based on shared experience is a vital part of the roadmap to wellness.
 We understand your past does not define your future.
 All living and lived experience matters and contributes positively to the continuation of the peer community.
 As such, background checks and related requirements have been identified as a key area of concern across the peer certification landscape, making it difficult for many well-qualified peer workers.
 We understand background checks may protect vulnerable populations from being exploited, but they may also act as barriers to peers that offer unique and valuable lived experiences to the community.
 With this, background checks are at the discretion of the hiring organization and will not be a part of the certification process.
 The CACCF encourages all employers and potential employers to not disqualify based on past criminality.
 In most cases, these experiences contribute to the available support provided by Peer Support Specialists.
 Recovery based requirements such as abstinence will also be at the discretion of the hiring organizations and may include pathway specific recommendations that meet the needs of the population(s) they serve.

 To safeguard the peer community and those being served by its valuable work, an Ethical Code of standards is in place.
 These standards elevate the quality of services and are a common component of all certifications.
-Provisional and certified Peers are frequently required to review, sign, and adhere to this Code of Ethics to obtain and maintain their certifications.
+Provisional and certified Peers are frequently required to review, sign, and adhere to our Code of Ethics to obtain and maintain their certifications.

 The CACCF Defines Peer Support as “offering and receiving help, based on shared understanding, respect and mutual empowerment between people with similar situations.
 The terms ‘Peer support worker’, ‘peer specialist’, and ‘Peer worker’ are interchangeably used to describe a person(s), with lived/living experience involving problematic mental health and/or substance use health conditions, and who engages in activities including advocacy, providing supportive resources, sharing experiences, social and community support, mentoring and more.
 A peer support specialist who is in the process of seeking certification will be referred to as a ‘provisional peer support specialist’, and those who have completed certification or credentialing will be referred to as a ‘Canadian Certified Peer Support Specialist’.